Going in the studio with Oz Noy for the new EP this summer! And...

 No scheduled shows at this time.

 Born and raised in Southern California, Don's music education started at Hamilton High School Academy of Music.
-Post graduation Don went on to study philosophy and instrument performance at the University of Southern California, while studying under the tutelage of Vince Mendoza (composition), Jeff Hamilton and the legendary Joe Porcaro.
+Post graduation Don went on to study philosophy, music composition, and instrument performance at the University of Southern California, while studying under the tutelage of Vince Mendoza (composition), Jeff Hamilton and the legendary Joe Porcaro.
 After a move to New York in the late 1990s Don attended and received his BM from the Manhattan School of Music where he continued his instrument study with John Riley.
 His academic awards include an A&M Records music study scholarship, as well as Presidents' scholarships both at the Manhattan School of Music and the University of Southern California.
 Since living in New York he has spanned several music scenes, from the progressive jazz movement to session work covering everything from avant-garde to commercial recordings.
 He has performed at such iconic New York venues as the Village Vanguard, 55 Bar, Smalls, and The Knitting Factory with artists such as Russell Ferrante, Cyndi Lauper, Dave Binney, Bob Mintzer, Donny Mccaslin, and Oz Noy.
 Tours include Europe and North America; playing in such Festivals as The Oslo Jazz Fest, Prague Jazz Festival, and the International Association of Jazz Educators Conventions.
 As a composer, Don has a publishing deal with Sony/ATV- Extreme Music.
 As a session musician in New York City Don can be found covering anything from artist & commercial recording sessions, creative composing and tracking, as well as playing on New York's hit Broadway shows (The Producers, Wicked, Chicago, Million Dollar Quartet, Mary Poppins, The People In The Picture, Pal Joey, Soul Doctor, Beautiful- The Carole King Musical, An American In Paris, Charlie And The Chocolate Factory).

 In 2003 Don released Foremen on the Freshsound Label.
 Foremen is an acoustic jazz quartet setting that pushes the parameters of form and improvisation.
 The group toured the US and Europe during the years of 2002-2004.